mdessole/ns2div/README.md

 # ns2div

-ns2div is a GPU accelerated solver for Navier-Stokes equations with variable density based on Density variable Navier-Stokes code with GPU acceleration on rectangular structured meshes.
+ns2div is a GPU accelerated Python solver for Navier-Stokes equations with variable density based on Density variable Navier-Stokes code with GPU acceleration on rectangular structured meshes.
 The code is related to the paper:

 > Monica Dessole, Fabio Marcuzzi "**[Fully iterative ILU preconditioning of the unsteady Navier–Stokes equations for GPGPU](https://www.sciencedirect.com/science/article/pii/S0898122118306345?via%3Dihub)**", Computers & Mathematics with Applications